Core service + ADditional Packages

 Available custom service packages:

-- Continuum instructional design packages
+- Continuum learning design packages

 - Continuum marketing campaign and web content management packages